 Edit time details #

-You can edit any time entry simply by clicking on them and changing whatever you want to change:
+You can edit any time entry simply by clicking on them and changing any of the following components:

 - Add project and task